rackerlabs/technical-blog/_posts/2019-11-08-Integrating-sap-plant-connectivity-with-sap-mii-and-socket-system.md

 ### Conclusion

-The SAP PCO System offers a fast data exchange between SAP systems and external sources such as PLC controls, plant historian systems, SPC software, and more.
+The SAP PCo system offers a fast data exchange between SAP systems and external sources such as PLC controls, plant historian systems, SPC software, and more.

-You can configured it quickly with no additional development needed, and you can easily connect source systems in your production system.
-PCO can communicate with different software systems on the shop floor.
+You can configure it quickly with no additional development needed, and you can easily connect source systems in your production system.
+PCo can communicate with different software systems on the shop floor.

 Use the Feedback tab to make any comments or ask questions.